gchq/Palisade-services/services-manager/README.md

 --->

 <!---
-The contents of this file are under substitution in the build process - maven's `process-resources` stage will substitute executable(dot)jar for this: executable.jar
+The contents of this file are under substitution in the build process - maven's `process-resources` stage will substitute executable(dot)jar for this: services-manager-0.4.0-SNAPSHOT-exec.jar
 The source for this file can be found at `services-manager/src/resources/doc/README-TEMPLATE.md`
 --->